A Zen Approach to Information Overload

 Breathing is the most efficient way to reduce information overload.
 The Physiological Sigh (or Physi Breath) can reduce stress in 40 to 60 seconds.
 Calming breath (4 counts in, 4 counts out) is also helpful.

 Pressure points found naturally in the body can help reduce tension headaches and reduce the overwhelming feeling of all that’s happening.
-Specifically, there is a pressure point between the eyebrows (yogis call this the “third eye”) that sits at the front of the brain.
+Specifically, a pressure point between the eyebrows (yogis call this the “third eye”) sits at the front of the brain.
 I call it the “Reset Button.”
 Try this technique to feel a sense of ease.
-It helps to use Calming breath here, as well.
+It helps to use Calm breathing here, as well.

 Physical exercise is essential to balance our energy and fight mood swings.
 This doesn’t have to be a long run or sweaty workout.
 A walk around the block or a 3 min Desk Yoga practice can do wonders for reducing stress and information overload.

 In conclusion, it’s good to be informed, but it’s another thing to be obsessed with what’s going on.
-Limiting your news intake and gathering what you need from it is best.
+It’s best to limit your news intake and gather what you need from it.
 Be mindful of your body’s signals while reading the news.